Chart Color Schemes

 Ingham hosts an older demographic, ranking in the top quartile nationwide

-Ingham's median age is 48, which is higher than Rest of Qld's figure of 41 and significantly above the national norm of 38.
-The 75-84 age group constitutes 10.1% of Ingham's population compared to Rest of Qld, while the 35-44 cohort makes up 9.0%.
-According to post-2021 Census data, the 25 to 34 age group has increased from 10.1% to 11.7%, and the 45 to 54 cohort has decreased from 11.7% to 10.4%.
-By 2041, Ingham's age composition is expected to shift notably.
-The 65 to 74 group is projected to grow by 6 people, reaching 609 from 575, with those aged 65 and above comprising 75% of the projected growth.
-Conversely, population declines are projected for the 75 to 84 and 5 to 14 age groups.
+Ingham's median age is 48, which is higher than Rest of Qld's figure of 41 and significantly greater than Australia's national norm of 38.
+The 75-84 age group constitutes 10.1% of Ingham's population, compared to Rest of Qld, while the 35-44 cohort makes up 9.0%.
+Post-2021 Census data indicates that the 25 to 34 age group has increased from 10.1% to 11.7% of Ingham's population.
+Conversely, the 45 to 54 cohort has decreased from 11.7% to 10.4%.
+By 2041, Ingham is expected to experience significant changes in its age composition.
+Notably, the 65 to 74 group is projected to grow by 6%, reaching 609 people from a starting point of 575.
+The aging population trend is evident, with those aged 65 and above accounting for 75% of the projected growth.
+Conversely, population declines are anticipated for the 75-84 and 5 to 14 age groups.